psb-david-petty/psb-2019-2020-s1-www/www/tables/index.md

 # Various table Webpages

-These pages provide an introduction to how to use the `&lt;table&gt;` tags.
+These pages provide an introduction to how to use the `<table>` tags.

 ## Pages